Mendon, Massachusetts: 350+ Years of History

 Lydia Chapin Taft: America's First Woman Voter

 Lydia Chapin Taft (February 2, 1712 – November 9, 1778) was born in Mendon and is recognized as the first woman known to legally vote in colonial America.
-On October 30, 1756, as the largest landholder in Uxbridge (a town that had separated from Mendon in 1727), she voted at a town meeting on whether to support the French and Indian War effort.
+On October 30, 1756, in Uxbridge (a town that had separated from Mendon in 1727), she was permitted to vote at a town meeting in place of her late husband Josiah Taft — whose estate was the town's largest taxpayer — on whether to support the French and Indian War effort.

 Under the principle of "no taxation without representation," her vote broke a tie — nearly two centuries before women's suffrage was enshrined in the U.S. Constitution.
 Since 2004, the Massachusetts legislature has named Route 146A from Uxbridge to the Rhode Island border in her honor.